 Chronically high insulin levels are associated with Equine Metabolic Syndrome (EMS) and are often present in PPID.
 [7]

-Horses with PPID should be tested for insulin dysregulation to avoid related health complications.
+Horses with PPID should be tested for insulin resistance to avoid related health complications.

 Increased Risk of Laminitis

-Horses with both PPID and insulin dysregulation are at risk of developing laminitis.
+Horses with both PPID and insulin resistance are at risk of developing laminitis.
 [8][9]

 High levels of insulin (hyperinsulinemia) are implicated in the development of laminitis, although the exact mechanisms are still being researched.
 Inflammation, vasoconstriction and endothelial damage are three proposed disease pathways.

-Insulin dysregulation is diagnosed in horses with elevated levels of this hormone or with abnormal insulin response after eating a meal or an oral sugar test (glucose challenge).
+Insulin resistance is diagnosed in horses with elevated levels of this hormone or with abnormal insulin response after eating a meal or an oral sugar test (glucose challenge).

 PPID is not on its own a risk factor for laminitis.
 Horses with PPID that do not have EMS and associated insulin resistance are typically not considered at high risk for laminitis.